-The Digital Methods Initiative (DMI) Amsterdam, is holding its annual Winter School on ‘Bias in content recommendation and moderation'.
+The Digital Methods Initiative (DMI) The Digital Methods Initiative (DMI), Amsterdam, is holding its annual Winter School on 'Social media data critique'.
 The format is that of a (social media and web) data sprint, with tutorials as well as hands-on work for telling stories with data.
 There is also a programme of keynote speakers.
 It is intended for advanced Master's students, PhD candidates and motivated scholars who would like to work on (and complete) a digital methods project in an intensive workshop setting.
-For a preview of what the event is like, you can view short video clips from previous editions of the School.

-At the Winter School there are the usual social media tool tutorials (and the occasional tool requiem), but also invitations for thinking through and proposing how to work with social media data after the demise of the API.
+At the Winter School there are the usual social media tool tutorials (and the occasional tool requiem), but also continued attention to thinking through and proposing how to work with social media data after the demise of the API.

 For all details about this Winter Course, please visit the Digital Methods website below.